 - Lian Xu (Nelumbo nucifera) – used for excessive dreaming at night

-There are also Chinese herbal blends which may help combat bad dreams through multiple mechanisms.
+There are also Chinese herbal blends that may help combat bad dreams through multiple mechanisms.

 An Mian Pian (peaceful sleep tablet), for example, is used for: